BakelLab/vRAPID/docs/cleanup.md

 ## Background

-This script was built to remove intermedatery output once all significant steps have been successfully completed.
+This script removes intermediary output files once the vRAPID pipeline has successfully completed.

 ### Purpose

 This script is the ninth step for the vRAPID pipeline for the Bakel Lab.
 It **must** be run after the successful completion of all previous steps.
-The script was designed to remove all intermediatery output from the `02_assmebly` subdirectory of each sample, and to compress the pileup output found in the `04_variants` subdirectory.
+The script was designed to remove all large intermediatery output files from the `02_assembly` subdirectory of each sample and to compress the pileup output found in the `04_variants` subdirectory prior to archival.

 ## Script Usage